Warning Letter / Notice of Caution Template (警告書・注意書)

 • Specific facts: what happened, when, where, who was affected

-• The work rule, policy, or expectation that was violated
+• The Work Rules article, policy, or expectation that was violated

 • What corrective action is expected from the employee